Superconducting Decoherence and Thermal Quenching of the Josephson Diode Effect in Low-Dimensional Josephson Systems

-{\it Discussion.—}Beyond the conventional single-energy-scale paradigm of the Josephson CPR, the present study demonstrates that phase decoherence constitutes an independent and more fragile energy scale in low-dimensional Josephson systems, and hence, Josephson physics itself in this case splits into multiple decoherence regimes, including diode nonreciprocity as the most fragile scale.
-We therefore predict that the forward and backward critical currents in low-dimensional Josephson-diode systems, $|I_c^+(T)|$ and $|I_c^-(T)|$, to merge as temperature increases, before vanishing altogether at $T_c$, as shown in Fig.~\ref{figyc3}(b).
-A similar tendency appears to be present in a wide range of recent experiments (e.g., Refs.~\cite{wei2025scalable,Anwar2023}), where the data exhibit a temperature evolution qualitatively consistent with that shown in Fig.~\ref{figyc3}(b).
+{\it Discussion.—}Beyond the conventional single-energy-scale paradigm of the Josephson physics, the present study demonstrates that phase decoherence constitutes an independent and more fragile energy scale in low-dimensional Josephson systems, and hence, Josephson physics itself in this case splits into multiple decoherence regimes, including diode nonreciprocity as the most fragile scale.
+We therefore predict that the forward and backward critical currents in low-dimensional Josephson-diode systems, $|I_c^+(T)|$ and $|I_c^-(T)|$, to merge as temperature increases, before vanishing altogether at $T_c$, as shown in Fig.~\ref{figyc3}(c).
+A similar tendency appears to be present in a wide range of recent experiments (e.g., Refs.~\cite{wei2025scalable,Anwar2023,Kim2024,ding2025indirect,Ma2025NbSe2Diode,Yan2025InAsDiode}), where the data [see Fig.~\ref{figyc3}(d)~and~(e)] exhibit a temperature evolution qualitatively consistent with theoretical prediction.

 It should be emphasized that the vanishing of the Josephson critical current and the disappearance of the diode effect correspond to exponential thermal crossovers, rather than conventional thermodynamic phase transitions of first or second order.
-Both the diode efficiency $\eta(T)$ and the Josephson critical current $I_c(T)$ shown in Fig~\ref{figyc2}(b) exhibit behaviors with continuous temperature derivatives in the vicinity of their respective disappearance temperatures, in contrast to the mean-field scenario shown in Fig~\ref{figyc2}(a), where discontinuities in temperature derivatives are expected.
+Both the diode efficiency $\eta(T)$ and the Josephson critical current $I_c(T)$ shown in Fig.~\ref{figyc2}(b) exhibit behaviors with continuous temperature derivatives in the vicinity of their respective disappearance temperatures, in contrast to the mean-field scenario shown in Fig.~\ref{figyc2}(a), where discontinuities in temperature derivatives are expected.
 Consequently, these crossovers do not exhibit thermodynamic signatures such as latent heat or a jump in the specific heat, in contrast to the SC gap-closing transition, which is a genuine second-order phase transition~\cite{abrikosov2012methods,schrieffer1964theory}.
-Such critical behaviors of the Josephson properties therefore constitute a key distinguishing feature between mean-field and fluctuation-based descriptions of Josephson systems.
+Such critical behaviors of the Josephson properties thus constitute a key distinguishing feature between mean-field and fluctuation-based descriptions of Josephson systems.
+The proposed \emph{smooth}-SC-decoherence mechanism follows analytically from the structure of both quantum and thermal phase fluctuations in low dimensions and does not rely on microscopic pairing details, symmetry-specific mechanisms, or fine tuning.
+It is fundamentally distinct from the BKT transition, the well-known mechanism for destroying SC phase coherence in two dimensions, which acts on the gapless global phase through vortex unbinding.
+By contrast, the Josephson phase mode is gapped due to interlayer phase locking and therefore does not participate in BKT physics.